johnwcowan/r7rs-work/CoreSexps.md

 Syntax of core S-expressions (everyone must support these) are given below.
 Regular expressions are anchored at both ends, as if they began with `^` and ended with `$`.

-Issue: should there be a format for fixed-point exact integers such as `#i` followed by digits and a decimal point?
+Issue: should there be a format for fixed-point exact integers such as `#e` followed by digits and a decimal point?

 Issue: Should we use hex format for bytevectors, like #u8[00-12-34-56-78] (hyphens optional),